J-Ross01/Tech-Blog/README.md

 ## Description

-This CMS-style blog site is a platform for developers who write about technology.
+This MVC blog site is a platform for developers who write about technology.
 It allows users to publish articles, blog posts, and share their thoughts and opinions.
 Designed with a focus on ease of use and functionality, this blog site meets the needs of tech enthusiasts who want to share their insights with a wider audience.

 ## User Story

 As a developer who writes about tech I want to have a platform where I can share thoughts and interact with others about the industry.

-## Features
+## Features & Future Features

-- Homepage with existing blog posts, navigation links, and login options.
+- Homepage, navigation links, and login options.
 - User authentication system for sign up and sign in.
 - Ability to create, update, and delete blog posts.
 - Dashboard for managing user's own blog posts.